-- Identify, assess and facilitate teams to implement improvements for all the elements of PHA’s framework for a lean service cell, including demand; flow dynamics (push/pull and one-piece/batch); standard work for all key roles; 5S (sort, straighten, shine, standardize and sustain); and visual management for both work in progress and control.
+- Identify, assess and facilitate teams to implement improvements for all the elements of HealthTAP’s framework for a lean service cell, including demand; flow dynamics (push/pull and one-piece/batch); standard work for all key roles; 5S (sort, straighten, shine, standardize and sustain); and visual management for both work in progress and control.

 - Identify and take action (Kaizen, PDCA, just do it) to eliminate all 8 forms of waste, including defects, over processing, waiting, non or under-utilization of talent, transportation, inventory, motion, and excess processing.

 - Identify the need for, and provide coaching and just-in-time training on, lean principles and tools to value-stream owners, process owners and staff engaged in lean improvement.
 This includes participation in gemba walks and Lean Daily Improvement.

 Purdue is enlarging its capacity to create, verify and deliver innovative solutions to health and health care problems with a significant expansion of Regenstrief Center. ...

 Regenstrief Center and the IDOH are partnering on the Indiana Healthy Opportunities for People Everywhere (I-HOPE) initiative to ensure all Hoosiers have better access to the resources needed to achieve better health. ...

 “This Is Purdue” welcomes former Indiana Health Commissioner and U.S. Surgeon General Dr. Jerome Adams to Purdue as the university's first executive director of health equity initiatives. ...